 For some students, this coherence may come from participation in joint training programs.
-One such program is the Center for the Neural Basis of Cognition (CNBC)’s certificate in cognitive neuroscience.
+One such program is the CNBC certificate in cognitive neuroscience.
 Students in this certificate program are responsible for completing all of the requirements of both the Cognitive Psychology degree and the CNBC program, but many of the required CNBC courses can satisfy cognitive and open electives as well as breadth and methods/statistics constraints.
-Depending on the specific set of cognitive psychology coursework that is chosen by a student, this can allow the CNBC certificate to be completed without an overall increase in coursework.
-(Please see the CNBC course requirements web page for information about courses and additional requirements of this concentration).
+Depending on the specific set of cognitive psychology coursework that is chosen by a student, this can allow the CNBC certificate to be completed without an overall increase in coursework (see the CNBC course requirements web page for information about courses and additional requirements of this concentration).

 The following are the specific research requirements necessary for earning a Ph.D. in cognitive psychology.
 Successful graduate students will typically supplement these requirements with additional research, writing, and collaborations.
 Successful graduate students will also typically seek to publish the outcomes of their research.

 4.1 First-Year Research Project.
 During the first two terms, the student works on a research project under the supervision of the advisor.
 Typically, the first-year project will largely or entirely involve working on an ongoing project in the advisor’s laboratory.
-Students will present their progress on their first-year project as part of a brown bag at the end of their first year.
-The First-Year Research Project is intended to get the student fully engaged in a research environment early in the training program; it often forms the basis for the Master's thesis equivalency (4.2).
+Students will present their progress on their first-year project as part of the Cognitive Talk Series at the end of their first year.
+The First-Year Research Project is intended to fully engage the student in a research environment early in the training program; it often forms the basis for the Master's thesis equivalency (4.2).

-4.2 Master's Thesis Equivalency.
-By the end of their second year, students are expected to have proposed, and ideally to have completed, a Master's Thesis Equivalency in psychology.
+4.2 Master's thesis equivalency.
+By the end of their second year, students are expected to have proposed, and ideally completed, a Master's Thesis Equivalency in psychology.
 The Master's Thesis Equivalency gives the student an initial exposure to the steps that are required to design, implement, and publish a research project.
 Successful completion of this milestone typically indicates that the student has the skills to progress towards greater research independence.

-4.2.1 Master's Thesis Proposal.
-Typically, during the first year, the student obtains approval from his or her advisor to form a Master's thesis committee of at least three members.
+4.2.1 Master's thesis proposal.
+Typically during the first year, the student obtains approval from their advisor to form a Master's thesis committee of at least three members.
 The committee is chaired by the student’s primary advisor, and must include at least one other member of the cognitive program.
-Committee members do not have to be part of the graduate faculty, but they must have a faculty appointment.
+Committee members do not have to be part of the graduate faculty, but must have a faculty appointment.
 The student should distribute a written proposal for a Master's research project to their Master's committee, and schedule a meeting to be held 1-2 weeks later.
 Proposals should range from five to ten pages, and should include a literature review, proposed methods, planned analyses, expected outcomes, and significance of the research.
 The proposed research should have original contributions, although Master's thesis projects often closely align with research projects established by the student’s advisor.
 Often, the proposal derives from work completed as part of the First-Year Research Project.

 The purpose of the proposal meeting is to evaluate the overall merit of the Master's research project, and to make recommendations for changes in the framing, design, analysis, and interpretation of the proposed research.
 The meeting typically begins with a brief (10-15 minute) oral summary of the proposed project by the student, followed by questions from the Master's committee members.
 At the end of this meeting, the Master's committee either approves the proposed research, or provides guidance concerning what steps might be taken to gain approval.

 188.8.131.52 Project from prior Master's.
 In the third path, some students may arrive in the program with a Master's thesis written in other programs.
 If this document has a high likelihood of being accepted for publication in a strong peer-reviewed journal (related to the topic of cognitive psychology), such a document might serve as an equivalent for a Master's thesis.
-The first step in this path is to give a presentation in the Cognitive Talk Series on the project, and then follow-up with a meeting of the mentoring committee (or another program faculty threesome if a different set of expertise is more appropriate for the given project).
+The first step in this path is to give a presentation in the Cognitive Talk Series on the project, and then follow-up with a meeting of the mentoring committee (or three other program faculty if a different set of expertise is more appropriate for the given project).
 At this point, the project could be accepted, rejected, or require a follow-up oral defense.

 4.2.5 Terminal Master's.
 Satisfying the Master's equivalency milestone is a demonstration that the student has the basic skills, intellectual capacity, and personal motivation that are necessary to successfully complete a Ph.D. dissertation.
 At the end of the Master's defense, the Master's committee will first decide whether to accept the Master's equivalency as acceptable for a Master's thesis.
 In rare cases, the Master's committee may judge that the student’s overall progress in the program is not acceptable, even if they have successfully completed the requirements for a Master's degree.
 In this case, the Cognitive Program Faculty would as a whole determine whether the Master's degree should be a terminal degree for the student, or whether the student should be allowed to continue in the program.

-4.3 Specialty Exam.
-Following completion of the Master's thesis equivalency, the student is expected to continue his or her engagement in several research projects, while also moving the Master's work towards publication if possible.
-This work during the second and third years helps to define the specific interests of the student and allows the student to become an increasingly independent investigator.
-The Specialty Exam, typically completed at the end of the third year, gives the student the opportunity to critically examine the literature in his or her area of interest in order to develop a deep conceptual understanding of the theories and open research questions that will be relevant for his or her dissertation research.
+4.3 Specialty exam.
+Following completion of the Master's thesis equivalency, the student is expected to continue their engagement in several research projects, while also moving the Master's work towards publication if possible.
+This work during the second and third years helps define the specific interests of the student, and allows the student to become an increasingly independent investigator.
+The specialty exam, typically completed at the end of the third year, gives the student the opportunity to critically examine the literature in their area of interest in order to develop a deep conceptual understanding of the theories and open research questions that will be relevant for their dissertation research.
 In addition, the exam serves a more general training function.
 Students need experiences that exemplify the kind of sustained, reflective, problem-oriented scholarship that is consistent with their professional development goals.
-Writing a paper that might be published or submitted as a grant proposal serves this purpose.

-4.3.2 Specialty Exam Proposal.
-The student chooses a specialty problem in consultation with his or her advisor.
+4.3.2 Specialty exam proposal.
+The student chooses a specialty problem in consultation with their advisor.
 A two to four page prospectus describing the problems to be addressed in the paper is prepared along with a 3-5 page reference list.
 The reference list at this point is representative of the core literature to be reviewed rather than the complete list that will be part of the paper.
-The prospectus and the reference list together comprise the specialty exam proposal.
-In addition, the student is encouraged to identify and be prepared to discuss two to three published review papers that will serve as models for the style and approach that the student will take in his or her own paper.
+The prospectus and reference list together comprise the specialty exam proposal.
+In addition, the student is encouraged to identify, and prepare to discuss, two to three published review papers that will serve as models for the style and approach that the student will take in their own paper.

-4.3.3 Specialty Exam.
+4.3.3 The specialty exam process.
 The specialty exam typically consists of three phases: 1) a reading period, 2) an initial writing period, and 3) a revision period that culminates in a final draft of the specialty exam.
 The specialty exam committee typically meets at the end of each phase to provide focused feedback to further develop the manuscript, and ultimately to evaluate the final product.

 184.108.40.206 Reading period.
 The specialty exam begins with a reading period, which is usually four weeks in duration.
-This time is spent largely in an absorb-and-synthesize mode, during which the student spends the bulk of his or her time reading the materials, and jotting down key ideas and organizational schemas.
-Ultimately, the student drafts an outline for the specialty exam, and a 5-10 page summary of the key points he or she wants to make.
+This time is spent largely in an absorb-and-synthesize mode, during which the student spends the bulk of their time reading the materials, and jotting down key ideas and organizational schema.
+Ultimately, the student drafts an outline for the specialty exam, and a 5-10 page summary of key points.
 This outline and short summary is then distributed to the specialty exam committee.

+4.3.4 Duration.
 Once a specialty exam proposal has been approved, the student ideally will require only 10 weeks of effort to complete the exam – i.e., the sum of a four-week reading period, a four-week initial writing period, and a two-week revision period.
 This time frame excludes the time between the end of the reading, initial writing, and final revision periods that typically will be necessary for specialty exam committee members to read and evaluate the student’s written material.
 Ideally, all of these meetings should be scheduled at the beginning of the specialty exam, with faculty given 3-10 days to evaluate the materials at each step.
 With these interim periods included, the specialty exam will typically extend across a 13-16 week interval.
 This means that the ideal starting time is often the beginning of the semester; the summer of the third year is viewed as an ideal time for the substantial start-up work, e.g. writing the proposal, though it is not necessary to follow this suggested timing.